stolostron/applier-samples/import-cluster/README.md

 1. Make this directory your current directory
 2. Create a values.yaml based on [values-template.yaml](./values-template.yaml) by setting your cluster name and your options for the different addons.
 3. run `./hub.sh`
-4. log on the future managed cluster
+4. if not auto-import then log on the future managed cluster
 5. run `./managedcluster.sh`

 # hub.sh options